LyteNyte Grid logo for light mode. Links back to the documentation home page.

 };

-With optimistic updates enabled, you can skip the refresh step if the applied update matches the expected server value.
-The server update logic now looks similar to:
+When optimistic updates are enabled, you can skip calling refresh when the optimistic value matches the expected server result.
+The server update logic follows this pattern:

 },